1.6 Evidence-based youth policy

 - Programme: Longitudinal Effect Monitor Youth Care Plus (2011-2020).
 The programme has been developed on behalf of the Ministry of Health, Welfare and Sports, directorate of Youth with input from relevant organizations.
 Goal was to identify the progress of the so-called youth care plus (compulsory youth care in a locked ward) and to stimulate its quality.
 The first stage of the programme consisted of designing and implemented the longitudinal monitor.
 During the second stage the monitor’s results were interpreted and the monitor was adjusted.
 Budget: 2 million.

-- Programme: Youth Health Care Guidelines 2013-2018 (duration: 2012-2018).
+- Programme: Youth health Care Guidelines (2013-2018).
 The programme led to further professionalization and standardization of youth health care through the development and revision of guidelines, collaboration guidelines and products for youth health care professionals.
 Budget: 6 million.

 - Programme: Youth Health Care Guidelines 2019-2024, that elaborates on the Youth health Care Guidelines 2013-2018 programme.
 Budget: 6 million.

 - Programme: Sport Impuls Youth in Low-income Neighbourhoods (2014-2018).
 Goal of the programme is to stimulate youth up to 21 years to achieve sustained levels of physical activity.
 Over 1000 projects received funding.
 Budget: 5.3 million.
 A similar program, for reducing obesity in children, is Sport Impuls a Healthy Weight through Sport (2013-2018).
 Also over 1000 projects were funded.
 Budget: 2.8 million.